Firewalls and Security Software

 Default Firewall Rules and perfSONAR port requirements

 The perfSONAR Toolkit uses iptables and ip6tables to implement IPv4 and IPv6 firewall rules respectively.
 The default configurations for iptabel are in /etc/sysconfig/iptables and /etc/sysconfig/ip6tables.
-Also see /usr/lib/firewalld/services and /etc/perfsonar/toolkit/perfsonar_firewalld_settings.conf for firewalld settings on CentOS7.
+Also see /usr/lib/firewalld/services and /etc/perfsonar/toolkit/perfsonar_firewalld_settings.conf for firewalld settings depending on operating system.

 The current perfSONAR release uses the following ports (used by a Tool when requesting a test.
 See also Test and Tool Reference) by default: